 There’s a simpler way to to stop feeling behind and stressed.

-The half payment budget method is a savings approach to help you set aside part of the upcoming bills from both paychecks you receive each month.
+The half payment budget method is a savings approach to manage your cash by setting side a part of your upcoming bills from each paycheck.

-I figured out this method by accident when I bought my first house and haven’t stopped.
-In fact lumped all of my bills into this planning approach.
-I added all of my the bills that pay using this method.
 For example I don’t escrow my property taxes and while my mortgage is affordable, it’s not small.
-The planning using half payments keeps me on track to have the money available for my quarterly property tax payments without sweating.
+Planning my savings using half payments ensures I have enough money available for the quarterly property tax payments without sweating.

-If you’re not already a planner, following this savings method will give you a sense of security that the money is already on-hand to cover the bills when they are date.
+If you’re not a budgeter, following this savings method will give you a sense of security that the money is already on-hand to cover the bills when they are date.

 What is the half payment budget method

 The half payment budget method is planning approach where you simply set aside half the amount of money for an upcoming bill from each paycheck.
 If you’re paid weekly, set aside a quarter of the bill amount instead.

 When was the last time your bills and paycheck dates lined up nicely, especially if you’re paid every other week?

 Instead of paying a bill with money from your recent paycheck, you build a savings reserve to have the cash ready for an upcoming bill.